YotamNeeman/Portfolio/README.md

 # Yotam Neeman Portfolio
 **MA graduate in Data Information, focused on analytics and data insights.**

+Skills

+Data Analysis:

+Analyzing and visualizing data with Python (Pandas, NumPy, Matplotlib, Seaborn).
+Writing and optimizing SQL queries for data retrieval.

+Machine Learning:

+Basic models like regression and classification using Scikit-learn.

+Databases:

+Working with MySQL and PostgreSQL.

 This repository contains a collection of my notebooks showcasing various projects and analyses.

 Below are links to the notebooks: